-A doctor or other provider who does not work with your Insurer is called an Out-of-Network provider.
-If you need to see a doctor or other provider who is out-of-network, your PCP must get an OK from your Insurer first.
-This OK is called a prior authorization.
-Triple-S must give the prior authorization within 72 hours of getting the request.
-If you need the prior authorization faster because of your health care needs, Triple-S must give the prior authorization within 24 hours.
+A doctor or other provider who does not work with Triple-S Salud is called an Out-of-Network provider.
+If you need to see a doctor or other provider who is out-of-network, your PCP must get an OK from your plan first.

 If you need services from an out-of-network community health clinic, you will first need a referral from your PCP.
 You can get care at an out-of-network community health clinic for free.

 If you feel that Triple-S Salud or your doctors are not following these rules, you can call us at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040 and tell us that you need to make a complaint.
 You can also call the Patient Advocate Office at 1-800-981-0031 or ASES at 1-800-981-2737.

 HELP WITH GETTING TO YOUR HEALTH CARE VISITS

 If you don’t have a way to get to your health care visits, Triple-S Salud and your Municipality can help with transportation.
 Each Municipality has some ways to help you get to your visits.
 Call Triple-S Salud at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040 or call your local Municipality for help.